pingswept/design-for-fab/content/logistics/projects.md

 *  1 M8 x 1.25 mm nut (McMaster [91828A410](https://www.mcmaster.com/91828A410/))
 *  2 M8 washers (McMaster [98689A116](https://www.mcmaster.com/98689A116/))
 *  1 rubber band, size 64
-*  1 plastic ball, 12 mm in diameter
+*  1 toy car for propulsion
 *  Various bolts and washers, available in the gray drawers in Nolop
 *  Various brass heat-set inserts, available in the orange cabinet in Nolop
 *  Various washers, available in the gray drawers in Nolop